 Usually, salads aren’t great if you assemble them in advance.
 But the iceberg lettuce is so hearty and the dressing is so thick that you can make this up to two hours in advance- dressing and all- and keep it stored in your fridge until you are ready to serve (because you want it to be ice cold!).
 Any longer than two hours and you risk the lettuce and tomatoes getting soggy.

 I served this with blackened tilapia as a delicious low carb dinner.
 The spiciness of the blackening spice was so great with the cool lettuce and creamy blue cheese dressing!
-It would also be great with some grilled chicken, buffalo chicken, or oven bbq chicken.
+It would also be great with some grilled chicken, buffalo chicken wings, or oven bbq chicken.

 If you like this deconstructed wedge salad recipe, you’ll like this lightened-up cobb salad with buttermilk ranch dressing and this cold potato salad with buttermilk dill dressing.
 Both great ways to use up any extra buttermilk you have from making the blue cheese dressing!

 Here’s the recipe!

 Deconstructed Wedge Salad with Homemade Blue Cheese Dressing